Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 ## Driving base

  Our driving base and chassis are made up completely out of lego, specifically out of the official Lego Mindstorms EV3 Kit.
-Even though Lego projects bring up small stability and structural issues sometimes, we decided to build in this way for our ease of use and because structural inefficiencies are easy to detect and correct.
+Even though Lego projects bring up small stability and structural issues sometimes, we decided to build in this way for our ease of use and because structural inefficiencies are easy to detect and correct. (add)

 ## Car dimensions

 Length: ~28cm (280mm)

-Height: 9.5cm (95mm)
+Height: ~9.5cm (95mm)

 Width: ~13cm (130mm)